singingwolfboy/create-linked-clubhouse-story/README.md

 Note that Clubhouse makes a distinction between a `User` and a `Member`: you need to look up the UUID for the `Member` object.

-## Excluded Users
+## Ignored Users

-You can also add a list of GitHub excluded users to ignore for this integration.
+You can also add a list of GitHub users to ignore for this integration by using the `ignored-users` input.
 Multiple users should be separated by commas.

 ```yaml